informatics-isi-edu/chisel/docs/usage.md

 The complex operations cover chisel features that go beyond SQL DDL types of operations.

-### Catalog `evolve` block

-These operations must be performed within a `with catalog.evolve(): ...` block.
-The actual schema evolution is executed after the block exits successfully.
-If an exception is raised (and not caught), the evolution is aborted and the catalog model is restored to its original state.

-### Testing with `dry_run` flag

-In order to do a "dry run," call the evolve method with `dry_run=True` and at the exit of the evolve block the plan and sample data of computed relations will be dumped to standard output.
-No changes to the catalog will be executed and the catalog model will be restored to its original state.

-### Guarding with `allow_alter` and `allow_drop`

-In order to guard against accidental table alteration or destruction, the `evolve` method accepts `allow_alter` and `allow_drop` Boolean parameters.
-By default, these parameters are `False` and the evolve block will prevent table alter or drop operations, respectively.

-### Simple versus complex operations

-A key difference between the simple and complex operations is that the simple operations are performed in isolation.
-They cannot be called within an evolve context block.
-Internally, the basic (DDL like) operations will setup an evolve block and set the appropriate flags to allow alter and drop operations to succeed.

 ### Create table as domain from existing column